adityapk00/zqw-docs/docs/troubleshooting.md

 !!! info "Potentially slow wallet rescan"
     Depending on the number of addresses in your wallet (particularly shielded addresses) a wallet rescan can be slow.
 Simply leave it running until the process is complete.

-If you need to perform a wallet rescan due to missing transactions or balance errors you will need to start `zcashd` with the `-rescan` option.
-There are a couple of methods to achieve this and this process will be improved in future versions of the ZecWallet.
+### Embedded zcashd
+If you are using the embedded zcashd (There is a "zcashd" tab in ZecWallet), you can go to `Edit -> Settings -> Troubleshooting` and select the "rescan" option and click apply.
+You'll need to restart ZecWallet to start the rescan.

 ### Via an external `zcashd`

-If you are running the embedded `zcashd` you will need to run `zcashd` externally to run the rescan and once complete you can safely shut down the external `zcashd` and run ZecWallet as normal.
+If you are running the external `zcashd` you will need to restart `zcashd` after shutting down ZecWallet.
 With ZecWallet closed open a terminal/command prompt and run the following command depending on your platform (and adjust accordingly to match your system if required).

 * Windows (installer): `cmd /C ""C:\Program Files (x86)\zecwallet\zcashd.exe" -rescan"`
 * Windows (binaries): `zcashd.exe -rescan` from the directory of the downloaded binaries.